Cyfrin/Updraft/courses/formal-verification/1-horse-store/24-testing-jumpdest/+page.md

 ::image{src='/formal-verification-1/24-testing-jumpdest/testing-jumpdest-2.png' style='width: 50%; height: auto;'}

 We can see our first `JUMPI` code pertains to one of the JUMPDEST codes at the bottom of our list of operations.
-Because we're passing JUMPI this location, and a 1 (which represents a matching selector), we would expect our next step to jump our exectution to this location further in the code-bypassing the second check entirely.
+Because we're passing JUMPI this location, and a 1 (which represents a matching selector), we would expect our next step to jump our execution to this location further in the code-bypassing the second check entirely.

 ::image{src='/formal-verification-1/24-testing-jumpdest/testing-jumpdest-3.png' style='width: 50%; height: auto;'}